Tips to reduce personal income tax

 When claiming tax reliefs, do remember that there is a total personal income tax relief cap of S$80,000.

-To recap, tax-filing for the Year of Assessment (YA) 2024 begins on 1 Mar 2024.
-If you need to submit an income tax return, please do so by 18 Apr 2024 for e-filing.
+To recap, tax-filing for the Year of Assessment (YA) 2025 begins on 1 Mar 2025.
+If you need to submit an Income Tax Return, please do so by 18 Apr 2025 to avoid penalties for late or non-filing.

 General tax deductions